 CAALA’s Mentor Program offers new lawyers the opportunity to develop one-on-one relationships with accomplished attorneys and benefit from their experience.
 The program serves as a forum for experienced attorneys to share their wisdom with new lawyers and offer advice and guidance on legal issues, business development, procedural and ethical dilemmas and even office politics.

-You must be a current member of Consumer Attorneys Association of Los Angeles to be eligible for participation in the Mentor Program.
-Once we receive your enrollment form, you will be assigned a Mentor or Mentee and will be notified via mail with his/her contact information.
-Please be as detailed as possible on the enrollment form with your preferences and practice concentration(s).
+You must maintain active membership status in CAALA for participation in the Mentor Program.
+Once we receive your ENROLLMENT FORM, you will be assigned a Mentor or Mentee and will receive an introduction email from CAALA.
+Please be as detailed as possible on the enrollment form with your preferences and practice concentrations.

 Consider an initial face-to-face meeting: Although phone introductions are quick and convenient, a face-to-face meeting is more likely to personalize the relationship.

 Exchange e-mail addresses, office and cell numbers: The hallmark of a good mentorship is that both parties are available for each other.
 By exchanging this information, you both implicitly send a message that you are both available and committed to developing a successful mentorship.